How Do You Prove Someone is an Unfit Parent in Illinois?

 Unfit Parent: A Concept Found in Illinois Adoption Law

 An unfit parent is one who has been deemed incapable of providing adequate care for a child.
 It is a concept found in Illinois adoption law—not in a typical custody & visitation dispute.
 Under 750 ILCS 50/0.01 (Adoption Act), an unfit parent may have their parental rights terminated.
-The statute lists the following as some notable example for “grounds of unfitness:”
+The statute lists the following as some notable examples for “grounds of unfitness:”

 • Abandonment